dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 <a name="methodical-typological-expansion-of-variety-of-experience" />

 ### [Methodical, Typological Expansion of Variety of Experience](#methodical-typological-expansion-of-variety-of-experience)

+> “If the doors of perception were cleansed every thing would appear
+> to man as it is, Infinite.
+For man has closed himself up, till he
+> sees all things thro' narrow chinks of his cavern.” - William Blake

 For the same reason that *limited* use of psychedelics can foster spiritual and neurological expansion by providing your mind access to